itayo/whathappened/README.md

 Make sure to activate any virtual envrionment that you might be using first.

+Some options are available:

+    $ whathappened --help
+    Usage: whathappened [OPTIONS] [GIT_LOG_ARGS]...

+      Handle command line arguments.
+Extra arguments are passed to 'git log'.

+    Options:
+      -o, --output PATH  The changelog destination [default: stdout] -e, --emoji        Include emoji in headings if present --version          Show the version and exit.
+      --help             Show this message and exit.

+To limit the range of commits, add a [`revision range`](https://git-scm.com/docs/git-log#Documentation/git-log.txt-ltrevisionrangegt) argument.

+To create a changelog of commits that are yet to be pushed:

+    $ whathappened origin..HEAD

+To create a changelog of commits between (branch: main) and (tag: v1.0.0) and write the output to file:

+    $ whathappened -o CHANGELOG.md main..v1.0.0

 ## Package Changelog

 Created by Whathappened itself - very meta.